Why Betting on Your Phone Is So Hard to Stop

 -

-Reverse billing allows betting sites to cover data costs, meaning users don’t need mobile credit.
+Reverse billing allows betting platforms to cover data costs, so players can access sites even with zero mobile credit.

 -